Table of Contents

 #21 Go down a YouTube memory lane

-Who remembers the sweet toddler who was visibly disappointed by unwrapping an avocado on Christmas morning but still said thank you?
+Who remembers the sweet toddler visibly disappointed by unwrapping an avocado on Christmas morning but still said thank you?

 Looking for more funny YouTube videos?
 Check out these 30 Funny YouTube Videos to Watch During Your Lunch Break.